 By 2006 global health experts concluded that the eradication of polio was only possible if the supply of drinking water and sanitation facilities were improved in slums.

-In 2007, studies regarding the effectiveness of vaccines on mortality or morbidity rates of those exposed to various diseases found almost 100% decreases in death rates, and about a 90% decrease in exposure rates in the United States.
+In 2007, studies regarding the effectiveness of vaccines on mortality or morbidity rates of those exposed to various diseases found almost 100% decreases in death rates, and about a 90% decrease in exposure rates.

-In 2009, Pandemrix, a vaccine for the H1N1 pandemic given to approximately 31 million people, was found to have a higher level of adverse events than alternative vaccines, leading to legal action.
-In response to reports of narcolepsy, the CDC conducted a study which determined that FDA-approved 2009 H1N1 flu shots were not associated with an increased risk for the neurological disorder.
+In 2009, Pandemrix, a vaccine for the H1N1 pandemic given to around 31 million people, was found to have a higher level of adverse events than alternative vaccines, resulting in legal action.
+In response to the narcolepsy reports following immunization with Pandemrix, the CDC carried out a population-based study and found the FDA-approved 2009 H1N1 flu shots were not associated with an increased risk for the neurological disorder.

-In 2009, Public Health Law Research reported that there is sufficient evidence supporting the effectiveness of requiring vaccinations as a condition for attending child care facilities and schools, and strong evidence supporting the effectiveness of standing orders, which allow healthcare workers without prescription authority to administer vaccine as a public health intervention.
+In 2009, Public Health Law Research reported that there is insufficient evidence to assess the effectiveness of requiring vaccinations as a condition for specified jobs, sufficient evidence supporting the effectiveness of requiring vaccinations for child care and schools, and strong evidence supporting the effectiveness of standing orders for vaccine administration.

-In 2013, the World Health Organization estimated that 29% of deaths of children under five-years-old in 2013 were vaccine preventable, while also acknowledging the challenges faced by developing countries in providing full childhood vaccinations due to decreased availability of resources.
+In 2013, the World Health Organization (WHO) estimated that 29% of deaths of children under five-years-old were vaccine preventable.

 According to a 2021 paper, vaccinations against haemophilus influenzae type b, hepatitis B, human papillomavirus, Japanese encephalitis, measles, neisseria meningitidis serogroup A, rotavirus, rubella, streptococcus pneumoniae, and yellow fever have prevented an estimated 50 million deaths from 2000 to 2019.